tolland/nhs-waiting-lists/README.md

 * This package is mainly focused on the acute trust providers due to the availability of the types and subtypes of these providers via the NHS oversight framework publications.
-Therefore you can do something like:
+Therefore, you can do something like:
   `nhs.get_df(start_period="2024-01").query("provider.type == 'Acute Trust'")`
-  but you can't do that for say independent specialists, because the NHS doesn't publish that data in an easy to use format.
+  but you can't do that for say independent specialists, because the NHS doesn't publish that data in an easy-to-use format.
 * The data becomes increasingly more unreliable as you go back further in time.
   Due to trust mergers, splits, renaming and low quality submissions.
+* Bucketing of the data changed from greater than 52 weeks to to greater than 104 weeks in 2021.
+Querying across these buckets will require some manual processing..

 ## Getting started